Experience All Things Fall in Greenville, SC

 5. Scream Your Head Off!

-Rivaling Nightmare Dungeon is Madworld, the "#1 Must-See Haunted Attraction in SC" and the "No. 10 Scariest Haunted Attraction in America."
-All new for 2022, experience Haunted Pirates, go through the Clown House (we're sure you can't wait to do that), have your mind bent (or blown) in the Asylum and Diner, experience sheer terror in the Chainsaw Massacre, go through the Vortex Tunnel, and check out the Witch Village and Croc's Revenge.
+Madworld has been voted the "#1 Must-See Haunted Attraction in SC" and one of the top-ranked haunted attractions in America.
+Experience Haunted Pirates, go through the Clown House (we're sure you can't wait to do that), have your mind bent (or blown) in the Asylum, experience sheer terror in the Chainsaw Massacre, go through the Vortex Tunnel, and check out the Witch Village.
 It's a self-guided half-mile of self-inflicted horror...

 Think you might be bored while waiting in line?
 Think again.
 Madworld has a live DJ, fires to warm up by, food and drink, an 18-hole Ghost Town Mini Golf course, brand new axe throwing lanes, carnival games (think Zombie Brain Smash, Crypt toss, Skeleball, etc.), face painting, a gift shop, and more.
-If you've got scaredy cats 🙀, aka chickens 🐔, in your group, Madworld offers the option to purchase a No-Scare Medallion for $5 more—meaning you won't be targeted by the professional actors.
+If you've got scaredy cats 🙀 (aka chickens 🐔) in your group, Madworld offers the option to purchase a No-Scare Medallion for $10 more—meaning you won't be targeted or scared by the professional actors.

 147 Country Manor Rd., Piedmont

-Looking for a truly spooky experience?
-Add Sweet Dreams Scare House (250 Saco Lowell Rd, Easley; Open Dates: September 16 - November 5; $25+) or the Asylum on Pine Knoll to your itinerary.
-The Asylum is clown-themed this year (yay) and full of warnings for the faint of heart.
-(110 Pine Knoll Dr, Easley; Open Dates: September 30-October 30; $30+)👻
+Looking for another truly spooky experience?
+Add Sweet Dreams Scare House for "A Night Out on the Wrong Side of Town" (250 Saco Lowell Rd., Easley; Open thru November 4th; $30+) or the Asylum on Pine Knoll to your itinerary.
+The Asylum is clown-themed (yay) and full of warnings for the faint of heart.
+(110 Pine Knoll Dr., Easley; Open thru November 1st $20+)👻

 Oh, my gourd!
 It's time to grab a bunch of pumpkins 🎃 at a local pumpkin patch!
-For U-PICK pumpkins, visit Stewart Farms in Enoree or Little Cane Creek Farm in West Union.
-Stewart Farms has an 8-acre pumpkin patch with over 30 varieties of pumpkins in all shapes, sizes, and colors.
+For U-PICK pumpkins, visit Stewart Farms in Enoree, Little Cane Creek Farm in West Union, or Thompson Family Farms in Campobello.
+Stewart Farms has a 10-acre pumpkin patch with over 70 varieties of pumpkins in all shapes, sizes, and colors.
 They also have their corn maze (mentioned above), wagon rides, fall garden mums, fall veggies, and fall décor for sale.
-At Little Cane Creek, you can pick your own or purchase pre-picked pumpkins, enjoy a hayride through their working organic vegetable farms, get lost in the 5-acre corn maze, and play to your heart's content in the straw bale maze and pyramid, spider web challenge, slide, tunnel, and more!
+At Little Cane Creek, you can pick your own or purchase pre-picked pumpkins, enjoy a hayride through their working organic vegetable farm, get lost in the 5-acre corn maze, and play to your heart's content in the straw bale maze and pyramid, spider web challenge, slide, tunnel, and more!
+New on the scene is Thompson Family Farms in Campobello.
+Open Thursday-Saturday, 10am-7pm, pick your own pumpkins and flowers and go through their sunflower maze.
+The farm is the idyllic backdrop for any and all autumn photos!
 Remember to get your pumpkins where the pickin's good.

 Want more?
 For pre-picked pumpkins and other fall fun, be sure to visit: